Abhijeet43/git-onboarding-doc/readme.md

 ### Steps to Make Your First Commit

 1. **Initialising Git:**
-   Initialise git in your project so that versioning.

    ![alt text](./git-init.PNG)

+   This will initialise git in your project so that versioning starts.

 2. **Check the Repository Status:**